Hydrocephalus: Children

 In older children, the fontanelles are closed, so there is no visible change in head size.
-Since there is limited expansion of the skull, symptoms are more representative of the effects of increased intracranial pressure on a child's developing brain.
+Since there is limited expansion of the skull, symptoms are more representative of the effects of increased intracranial pressure (ICP) on a child's developing brain.
 The most common presenting features in this age group are memory and concentration issues as well as motor and gait abnormalities.
 Nausea, vomiting, and a tremor of the arms and legs are also common features in older children.
 Patients may also have papilledema (swelling of the optic disc), worsening vision, and difficulty looking upwards on examination.
 A key feature in this age group includes headaches, due to the intracranial hypertension caused by the increased CSF in the closed space of the skull.
 These headaches tend to occur early in the morning as patients have been in a horizontal position throughout the night, which increases ICP.

 Symptoms that may occur in older children can include: